 Old Manali is an excellent choice for escaping the busy Mall but staying within range of town.
 Walk north on Mall Road then continue north on Circuit House Road to the steel bridge.
 Cross the river and turn left; numerous signs indicate where to go.

-To reach Vashisht, you'll have to cross the bridge just north of Central Manali then walk north along the busy Naggar Highway to get there.
+To reach Vashisht, you'll have to cross the bridge just north of Central Manali then walk north along the busy Naggar Highway.
 You can turn right and continue walking along Vashisht Road or take a small, steep trail through a hillside community to Vashisht.
-Otherwise, an autorickshaw from Central Manali will cost around Rs.
-100.
+Otherwise, an autorickshaw from Central Manali is inexpensive.

 The vibe in Vashisht is laid back but in a different way than Old Manali.
 Plenty of backpackers on shoestring budgets head to Vashisht for the cheap accommodation and good views from balconies and rooftops.